Are You a new Graduate Student for Fall 2022? Learn more here!

 Participants will discuss evidence-based teaching strategies, including for lesson-planning, inclusive teaching, and face-to-face instruction, with Center for Teaching staff.
 Participants will also choose two workshops of interest to them out of several options; these will be facilitated synchronously by experienced TAs.

 Financially Supported Graduate Students must come in person and present required documents for employment verification.
-Please sign up here for an available appointment on August 19th (1:00pm - 4:00pm) or August 20th (11:00am - 1:00pm).
+Date and Time to be announced later.

 - U.S. Citizens bring either: